Tale of Two Coaches

 Boudreau became coach of the Anaheim Ducks on November 30, 2011.
 He coached Anaheim to playoff appearances in 2013, 2014, 2015, and 2016.

 Despite all his playoff successes, he has yet to come close to winning the Stanley Cup.
-Given the current unsteady play of goalie Devan Dubnyk, it’s difficult to forecast beyond the St. Louis series.
+Given the current unsteady play of goalie Devan Dubnyk, its difficult to forecast beyond the St. Louis series.